dwaipayan-bond013/Power-BI-Portfolio-Projects/Car Sales/README.md

 | **Customer Insights**    | Segment buyers based on body style and color preferences for targeted ads and campaigns                          |

 ## 📌 Conclusion
+The Car Sales Power BI Analysis Project successfully delivers a powerful and interactive business intelligence solution that transforms raw car sales data into actionable insights.
+By consolidating year-to-date (YTD) sales performance metrics into an intuitive dashboard, the project equips stakeholders with a real-time, data-driven understanding of how the business is performing across various dimensions—product types, regions, brands, customer behavior, and dealerships.